SuperOfficeDocs/crmscript/docs/api-reference/classes/NSEMailAppointment/GetParticipants.md

 # String[] GetParticipants()

-List of participants in the iCal file - first one being the organizer
+List of participants in the iCal file* first one being the organizer

 **Returns:** String[]